Jadeidi-Makr: British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities Jadeidi had a population of 204 residents; 108 Muslims and 96 Christians.
 Of the Christians, 51 were Orthodox and 45 Greek Catholic (Melchite).
 Al Makr had a population of 281; 206 Muslims and 75 Christians.
 Of the Christians, 30 were Orthodox and 45 Greek Catholic (Melchite).
 In the 1931 census, Jadeidi had a population of 249; 146 Muslims and 103 Christians, in a total of 57 houses, while Makr had a population of 331; 257 Muslims and 74 Christians, in a total of 77 houses.

 In the 1945 statistics the population of Jadeidi was 280; 150 Muslims and 130 Christians, who owned 5,219 dunams of land according to an official land and population survey.
 1,855 dunams were plantations and irrigable land, 2,202 dunams were used for cereals, while 39 dunams were built-up (urban) land.

 The same year the population of Makr was 490; 390 Muslims and 100 Christians, while 8,791 dunams of land belonged to the village according to the same official land and population survey.
 96 dunams were for citrus and bananas, 730 for plantations and irrigable land, 7,241 used for cereals, while 26 dunams were built-up (urban) land.

 Israel

 Makr was captured by the Israeli army during the first part of Operation Dekel, 8–14 July 1948, and remained under Martial Law until 1966.
 Mahmoud Darwish's family, who originated from the destroyed Arab village of al-Birwa, live in the town and Darwish was educated and raised there.

 Sports

-The town's main football team, Hapoel Bnei Jadeidi F.C., will start the 2011-12 season in the Israeli Liga Gimel (Israeli Fifth Division).
+The town's main football team, Hapoel Bnei Jadeidi F.C., played in the Israeli Liga Gimel (Israeli Fifth Division) in 2011-2012.

 Transportation

-Israel Railways has proposed building an additional train station at Jadeidi-Makr on the Railway to Karmiel, although the dates for construction are not set.
+In 2017, Israel Railways proposed building an additional train station at Jadeidi-Makr on the Railway to Karmiel, although the dates for construction were not set.

+Archaeology

+A flat bronze chandelier, featuring twelve candle holes, was found in Makr.
+It features an Aramaic inscription along its entire circumference, as well as depictions of two menorahs, lulavs, and shofars, indicating a Jewish context.
+The text references Kfar Hananya, suggesting that the chandelier belongs to an ancient synagogue that was located there.
+It is today in the Musée royal de Mariemont, Morlanwelz, Belgium.